RavicharanN/triton-image-captioning-blip/README.md

 ## Performance analyzer comparisions

+We will now run a performance analyser to sent concurrent requests to our server and will measure the latency and throughput.
+**Note:** Make sure to copy the `model.onnx` onto every model similar to that of the cpu step before you run the analyis.
+If any changes are made to the configs the triton server needs to be restarted for it to reflect

 ### CPU

-We will now run a performance analyser to sent concurrent requests to our server and will measure the latency and throughput.

 ```
 perf_analyzer -m base_model_cpu --concurrency-range 1:4:1 --shape pixel_values:3,384,384 --shape input_ids:16 --shape attention_mask:16